isabella232/dynamic-media-classic.en-1/help/detail-view.md

 1. In the Browse Panel, do any one of the following:

     * Select the asset.
-Near the upper-right corner of the Dynamic Media Classic, select the **[!UICONTROL Detail View]** icon .
+Near the upper-right corner of the Adobe Dynamic Media Classic, select the **[!UICONTROL Detail View]** icon .
     * Double-click the asset.
     * Select the asset, then go to **[!UICONTROL File]** > **[!UICONTROL Details]**.